tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 | `orgAdminUsername` | The System Administrator username for the Salesforce org |
 | `orgAdminPassword` | The System Administrator password for the Salesforce org |
 | `orgAdminSecurityToken` | The security token for the Salesforce Org System Administrator User |

+If you need to move this type of authentication scheme around, just copy and paste it to another folder or location in the current folder.

 ### oAuth 2.0 is set once per folder where needed